What is Selenium TR?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Long term use of high selenium doses can lead to dangerous side effects.
-Stop taking selenium and call your doctor at once if you have:
+Long term use of high Selenium TR doses can lead to dangerous side effects.
+Stop taking Selenium TR and call your doctor at once if you have:

 lack of energy, feeling irritable or very tired